 TERMS OF SERVICE

+1. LED’s Role.
 LED offers a platform that enables Service Providers and Attorneys to offer and accept Services related to attorney practice.
 LED does not and cannot control the conduct of Service Providers and Attorneys.
 All parties acknowledge that LED has the right, but not the obligation, to monitor the LED platform and verify information provided by Attorneys and Service Providers.
 Both Service Providers and Attorneys agree to cooperate with and assist LED in good faith, and to provide LED with such information and take such actions as may be reasonably requested by LED with respect to any investigation undertaken by LED regarding the LED platform.

+2. Attorney Responsibilities.
 Each Attorney is responsible and liable for their own acts and omissions, which shall include but not be limited to complying with all of the Service Providers written rules and regulations for Services.
 In addition, it is the Attorney’s responsibility to investigate each Service Provider and the Services to determine whether it is suitable for the Attorney.

 3. Services Through LED.